Are you getting serious about saving money? This will guide you through 18 ways to save $15,000. It’s never too late to start saving!

-If one of your main goals for 2018 is to get your personal finances in order, then we have put together a great game plan to help you!
+If one of your main goals is to get your personal finances in order, then we have put together a great game plan to help you!
 Below are the first five steps/tips that we recommend you take:

 - Set a goal – we recommend saving six months’ worth of your income

 - Develop a plan – the ideas below may help you reach your goal, but it’s important to do a financial review to determine where and how much you’re realistically able to save

 - Make it difficult to overspend – carve out a day each week (for example, No-Spend Mondays) to avoid spending frivolously on things you don’t necessarily need to collect or consume (excluding crucial recurring expenditures like gas, bills, groceries, etc.).
 Have this same day serve as a time to complete your financial review to help you avoid impulsive purchasing.

 - Make a list of helpful financial guidelines (ours are coming soon!)